nf-it/wefram/wefram/docs/source/ds/orm.rst

         return await User.first(login=login, password=password, enabled=True)

-The :py:meth:`~wefram.ds.orm.model.Model.first` method of the :class:`~wefram.ds.orm.model.Model` returns only first object from the result (it even sets ``limit=1`` automatically to not to fetch more than one row from the database), or returns ``None`` if none objects with given criteria been found.
+The :py:meth:`~wefram.ds.model.Model.first` method of the :class:`~wefram.ds.model.Model` returns only first object from the result (it even sets ``limit=1`` automatically to not to fetch more than one row from the database), or returns ``None`` if none objects with given criteria been found.